-The principles were once again explored in the recent decision of A & A Martins Pty Limited v Liu ACTSC 102.
-The Defendants claimed there was a defect in the contract, as the contract was signed with a different corporate entity and therefore payment was not owing to the Plaintiff.
-Putting aside claims of defective work, the Plaintiff claimed compensation on a quantum meruit basis saying that the home owner was unjustly enriched.
-Her Honour agreed saying “the defendants have received a benefit, being the goods delivered and used in the construction of the dwelling…it was an arm’s length commercial dealing between the parties and there could be no suggestion that the plaintiff was purchasing materials, such as bricks and window…for the defendants at no charge”.
+The principles in a building context were once again explored in the decision of A & A Martins Pty Limited v Liu ACTSC 102.
+The Defendants claimed there was a defect in the contract and there was no entitlement to A&A Martins Pty Ltd as the agreement was signed by a different corporate entity (Maples) and therefore there was no payment owing.
+Putting aside claims of defective work, A & A Martins claimed compensation on a quantum meruit basis saying that the homeowner was unjustly enriched.
+At first instance in the Supreme Court, her Honour agreed saying ‘the defendants have received a benefit, being the goods delivered and used in the construction of the dwelling…it was an arm’s length commercial dealing between the parties and there could be no suggestion that the plaintiff was purchasing materials, such as bricks and window…for the defendants at no charge’.

 While it is always better to have an enforceable contract, this does not mean that there is a barrier to compensation.

 The information in this document represents general information, and should not be relied for your specific circumstances.
 If you require legal advice and assistance on the matters contained or associated in this document you should contact Trinity Law.
 Subject to the limits of the law, Trinity Law disclaims any liability on persons relying on this document.